A geometric proof of the Quasi-linearity of the water-waves system: Introduction

 We show that at least a loss of $\frac{1}{2}$ derivative is necessary to have Lipschitz control over the flow map, i.e for all $\eps'>0$ the flow map

 is not $C^1$.

 \end{theorem}

-\begin{remark} In our work \cite{Ayman19} we improve the previous result by showing that for the Gravity Capillary equation on $\t$, the loss of $\frac{1}{2}$ derivative is sufficient to have Lipschitz control over the flow map, under an extra symmetry hypothesis on the data. \end{remark}
+\begin{remark} In our work \cite{Ayman19} we prove that for the Gravity Capillary equation in dimension one, the loss of $\frac{1}{2}$ is sufficient to have Lipschitz control over the flow map, which is an improvement compared to the non linearity of order $\frac{3}{2}$ in the dispersive term. \end{remark}

 Now we turn to gravity water waves, i.e $\kappa=0$ where the well posedness of the Cauchy problem is proved in \cite{Alazard14}.
 It is well known that the vertical and horizontal traces of the velocity on the free boundary play an important role in the well posedness of the Cauchy problem and are given by: